 Please note that you will only be able to apply for your visa a maximum of six months before the date your course is due to start (if you are outside the UK) or a maximum of three months before the date your course is due to start (if you are inside the UK).

-Combined CAS - For 6 and 4 week Pre-sessional Course applicants
+Combined CAS - For 4 week Pre-sessional Course applicants

-Postgraduate and Study Abroad applicants due to study on our 6 or 4 week pre-sessional course may be eligible to receive a Combined CAS number.
+Postgraduate and Study Abroad applicants due to study on our 4 week pre-sessional course may be eligible to receive a Combined CAS number.

 A Combined CAS number is a CAS number covering study on more than one course at the same institution.